DosX-dev/BatchASM/README.md

 ## Introduction

 **BatchASM** - primitive virtual machine for executing instructions in programming language environment **Windows Batch**.

-## Data Stack View
+## Data stack View

 The virtual machine has a built-in stack management system data, which is a set of objects, each of which is named in the format "**stack.N**",  where "**N**" - number of the element on the stack.
 The stack is designed to store values and is managed manually.
-The numbering of stack elements starts from one. hr working with the data stack
+The numbering of stack elements starts from one.
+The numbering of stack elements starts with the value.

+## Opcodes for working with the data stack

 - **push**: Adds a value to the top of the stack.
 New value creates object "**stack.N**", where "**N**" - unique number.
 - **clr**: Clears all stack elements and frees memory.